andrewcampi/pywebiosecure/README.md

 ```

 ## Additional Info
-All other pywebio functionality is the same as in pywebio 1.7.
+All other functionality is the same as in pywebio 1.7.
 Reference https://pywebio.readthedocs.io/ for further documentation.